 To choose the correct and perfect money counter for our small business, we decided to identify the correct category of counter.

 After that essential step, we took a look at the key features of the bill counters in the selected category.

 We separated the available features into critical features (CF) and “nice-to-have” or “desirable” features.
 For the critical features, we set minimum acceptable performance numbers, like, the speed must be at least 800 bills per minute, and the price must be less than $200.

-We checked the actual spec of this alternative counter, and the hopper was actually quite small, only having room for 300 notes!
+We checked the actual spec of this alternative money counter machine, and the hopper was actually quite small, only having room for 300 notes!

 We quickly learned which manufacturers are willing to quantify the features, and which manufacturers would prefer you not to ask.
 As a general rule, we found that when actual performance numbers are given, this is a sign of a good brand.

 This actually helped us more than anything else to decide on the most appropriate machine.
 We could clearly see on the spreadsheet who was giving the most complete information and whose disclosures were full of holes and vague generalizations.